Agave americana L.

 Agave americana subsp. americana, Agave rasconensis, Agave spectabilis, Agave variegata, Aloe americana

-Agave americana is a large, solitary or slowly clumping, leaf-succulent with a basal rosette up to 13 feet (4 m) wide.
-The leaves are gray-green, up to 6.6 feet (2 m) long, each with a spiny margin and a heavy spike at the tip .
+Agave americana is a large, solitary or slowly clumping succulent with a basal rosette up to 13 feet (4 m) in diameter.
+The leaves are gray-green, up to 6.6 feet (2 m) long, each with a spiny margin and a heavy spike at the tip.
 When it flowers, the spike with a cyme of big yellow flowers may reach up to 26 feet (8 m) in height.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).